johardi/bio2schema/bio2schema-api/README.md

 ## Pipeline API

 A Bio2Schema pipeline consists of:
-* One data transformation implementation
+* One data transformation implementation, and
 * Zero or many data processing implementations

 Illustration: